When Is the First Day of Summer 2023? 32 Facts About the Summer Solstice

 The summer solstice isn’t exclusive to Earth

 All the planets in our solar system have summer solstices.
-Mars’s solstice occurs a few days after Earth’s in June.
+On Mars, the solstice occurs a few days after Earth’s, in June.
 On Uranus, the summer solstice happens once every 84 years.
-The next one will occur on October 9, 2069.
-Each season lasts for 21 years.
-Talk about a never-ending winter!
+The next one will occur on October 9, 2069!
+Each season lasts for 21 years, which makes for one long winter.

 One of the Seven Wonders of the World may have been built around it

 Here’s an ancient mystery to mull over: Stonehenge in England is thought to have been constructed to celebrate the summer solstice.
 To this day, tourists flock to the ancient site to witness the sunrise right through the center stone during the summer solstice.
-Stonehenge is just one of many ancient wonders scientists can’t yet explain.

 The word “solstice” comes from Latin

-“Solstice” comes from the Latin word for “sun stand still” because the sun will reach its highest point at noon on that day and briefly appear not to move for a short period of time.
+“Solstice” comes from the Latin words for “sun stand still,” because the sun will reach its highest point at noon on that day and appear not to move for a short period of time.

 In northern Europe, the summer solstice is often referred to as Midsummer, while Wiccans and other Neopagan groups call it Litha.
-Some Christian churches recognize the summer solstice as St. John’s Day to commemorate the birth of John the Baptist.
+Some Christian churches recognize the summer solstice as St. John’s Day, to commemorate the birth of John the Baptist.
 Here are some fascinating summer solstice traditions from around the world.

 The bright day has a dark history